 - Latin Name- Ligustrum Ovalifolium Hardy Planting Zone- 5-8 Mature Height- 10-15 ft Width- 3-5 ft Sun or Shade- Partial Shade

 California Privet - Ligustrum ovalifolium.
 A shrub native to Japan with simple, lobeless, evergreen leaves that may cling to the plant through winter instead of dropping off.
-It grows quickly to reach a height and spread of 10 to twelve feet in zones 6 through 8, making it suitable for hedges.
-This drought-tolerant shrug prefers full sun to partial shade with a dry, well-drained soil.
+It proliferates to reach a height and spread of 10 to twelve feet in zones 6 through 8, making it suitable for hedges.
+This drought-tolerant shrub prefers full sun to partial shade with dry, well-drained soil.
 White, fragrant flowers appear late spring to early summer from June to July and attract butterflies.
 In fall, it bears black, fleshy fruits enjoyed by birds and naturalizes itself through self-seeding.

 California Privet began as a species native to Japan and is now commonly found in the US